aalsabeh/P4-DGA/README.md

     - Populates the data plane with the bigram frequency values and other rule entries
     - Reads the features from the data plane via message digests
     - Can interface with another program that runs the ML models to enhance the detection, and perform classification of the DGAs
+  - ML directory: contains datasets used in the paper under the directory "Datasets".
+Also, the jupyter notebook "ML.ipynb" contains the classifier that loads the data, performs detection and classification, and reports the accuracies.
+It is run on a CPU Windows machine.